Perineal Descent

 - Perineorrhaphy - Perineal relaxation can occur when the opening to the vagina is stretched and relaxed; this can weaken the perineal muscles and decrease sensation.
 Perineorrhaphy is a procedure whereby the weakened perineal muscles are brought together for reinforcement.

-The method of surgical treatment will also depend on the prevalence of other conditions, such as rectal prolapse, cystocele, or uterine prolapse, and their severity.
+The method of surgical treatment will also depend on the prevalence of other conditions, such as rectocele, cystocele, or uterine prolapse, and their severity.

 Constipation and perineal descent may also be found along with rectal prolapse.
 If this is the case, rectopexy (rectal prolapse surgery) will be performed alongside sacrocolpoperineopexy.